Chapter Forty Five

 Janah, “Pack up and out.
 I don’t want to be around when the cops come up to talk to Min.”

-An hour after that, we’re in the apartment.
+An hour after that, we’re in our condo.

 Only one thing left to do, Janah gets on the secure phone, calls the hotel and asks to be connected to Min’s room number.
 She picks up.